Rosalind Hudson: Architectural models

 Hudson was most notable for her architectural models, being particularly attracted to Georgian architecture.
+Her works charted the development of the urban façade during the Georgian period.

 Bath's Building of Bath Collection and Bath's Pump Room contain models made by Hudson.
 A scale model of Dulwich Picture Gallery made by Hudson stands in the gallery's foyer.
+Shortly after her death, a special exhibition of her work was held in 2014 at the Bath Museum.

 Hudson made a model of Highgrove, the country house of Charles, Prince of Wales as a present for the Prince and Princess of Wales's wedding in 1981.
 Hudson was later commissioned by Charles to alter the model when he added a porch to the house.
 Hudson made models of other private houses, and was reluctant to accept payment for her models.

 Personal life

 She met her husband, Richard Hudson in 1945.
 Hudson was serving in the Royal Marines, they married in 1949.
-She was survived by her husband and their three sons and two daughters; they lived on a farm near Bath.
+They had three sons and two daughters and lived on a farm near Bath.

-She died in 2013, shortly before her 87th birthday.
+She died on 7 July 2013, shortly before her 87th birthday.